Pylons/stateof/stateof.rst

 - Developed as a replacement for Zope 2.

+- "Repoze" tagline: "Plumbing Zope 2 into the WSGI Pipeline".

 - The latest release of BFG is also its final major release.

 - Other ``repoze``-branded software survives (``repoze.who``,